 Detox is the first step in recovery from drug abuse.

-A detoxification program does NOT address the causes of addiction, social factors, psychological addiction, or the complex behavioral issues associated with addiction.
-What it does do is clean the addictive substance out of your system, allowing you to begin the recovery process.
+A detoxification program does NOT address the causes of addiction.
+Or the social factors, psychological processes, and the complex behavioral issues associated with addiction.
+What it does do is clean the addictive substance out of your system…leaving your body clean and your mind ready to begin the recovery process.

 - Evaluation: Upon beginning drug detox, a patient (you) is first tested to see which specific substances are presently circulating in their bloodstream and the amount.
 Clinicians also evaluate the patient for potential co-occurring disorders, dual diagnosis, and mental/behavioral issues.

 - Stabilization: In this stage, the patient is guided through the process of detoxification.
 This may be done with or without the use of medications, but with medication is more common.
 At this time, you’re told what to expect during treatment and the recovery process.
 Where appropriate, close friends or family are brought in for support.

 - Guiding Patient into Treatment: The last step of the detoxification process is to ready the patient for the actual recovery process.
 As drug detoxification only deals with the physical dependency and addiction to drugs, it does not address the psychological aspects of drug addiction.
 This stage entails obtaining agreement from the patient to complete the process by enrolling in a drug rehabilitation program.